chinmayib-ops/drilldownpichart/README.md

 # Flutter Drill-Down Chart

-A Flutter application demonstrating a drill-down chart implementation using Syncfusion Flutter Charts.
-The app shows asset distribution data with the ability to drill down into subcategories. (currently still working on the distribution and classification of assets - this is to get a deeper understanding of fintech and you get to see all your investments in ONE DONUT CHART)
+A Flutter application demonstrating both a **drill-down pie chart** and an **interactive asset allocation bar chart** using Syncfusion Flutter Charts.
+You can toggle between the two chart types and drill down into subcategories by tapping on segments or bars.

 ## Features

-- Interactive doughnut chart showing asset distribution
+- Toggle between Pie Chart and Bar Chart views (NEW: Bar Chart added!)
-- Drill-down functionality to view subcategories
+- Drill-down functionality for both charts
-- Smooth animations and transitions
+- Total assets displayed in the center of the pie chart and above the bar chart
 - Tooltips and data labels
-- Color-coded segments
+- Color-coded segments and bars
-- Legend support
+- Responsive and interactive UI

 ## Getting Started